weiks/quarters-unity-sdk/README.md

 ![image](https://user-images.githubusercontent.com/3865131/195446906-39e4d49b-3cb2-4e6d-b97c-2008d807649c.png)

-If your manifest already had these lines and option checked, skip to [step B](#b-set-your-android-default-browser-to-chrome) if that was not the case, save your manifest and rebuild your app (important: just to be sure please delete your build output folder before rebuild) to generate the new installer that you will use for steps B and C.
+Save your manifest and rebuild your app (important: just to be sure please delete your build output folder before rebuild) to generate the new installer that you will use.

-If after performing steps A, B and C the problem persists, please read the following troubleshooting case [Still not redirecting to the app after pressing the `Authorize` button](#still-not-redirecting-to-the-app-after-pressing-the-authorize-button)
+If after performing steps A and B (for developers) the problem persists, please read the following troubleshooting case [Still not redirecting to the app after pressing the `Authorize` button](#still-not-redirecting-to-the-app-after-pressing-the-authorize-button)

 ### Pressing `Authorize` in iOS mobile doesn't redirect to the app.
 #### In the project target, “Signing & Capability” tab check that 'Associated Domains' is enabled with the right domain.